 AK-47 VS. M16, THE FILM

 The Propeller Group has made their first feature-length movie: a film montaged from a variety of sources, including Hollywood movies, promotional videos, documentaries, news reportage, and YouTube clips.
 The film will be screened in the Edlis Neeson Theater during the following dates and times.
-Look for additional screenings in the coming weeks.

 - Sat, Jun 4, 2–4 pm